 Residents will require the connection of a telephone line in order to use the emergency call system, with the cost of the line being the responsibility of the resident.
 Residents who activate the emergency call system will receive an account for services provided by staff responding to the call.

 If immediate hospitalisation or nursing care is required and a doctor is not present, the ambulance would normally take you to the closest public hospital, which is either Sir Charles Gairdner Hospital or Royal Perth Hospital.

-In the case of hospitalisation or the need for nursing care, subject to all fo the circumstances, Ocean Gardens may give approval for an extended absence provided the operating costs are paid as they become due and payable.
+In the case of hospitalisation or the need for nursing care, subject to all of the circumstances, Ocean Gardens may give approval for an extended absence provided the operating costs are paid as they become due and payable.
 Your villa or apartment remains in your name until your Residence Contract is formally terminated.

 Transperth Bus Services are available on Kalinda Drive and The Boulevard and taxis are available upon request.
 There are a number of designated pick-up points around the Village to which taxis can be called.

-Ocean Gardens also has a 12-seat bus which is used for outings, social purposes and transport of a similar nature.
+Ocean Gardens also has a bus which is used for outings, social purposes and transport of a similar nature.
 There are scheduled trips to Karrinyup, Innaloo and Floreat Forum shopping centres.
 A small charge is made for all trips as the bus service is self-funding.

 Ocean Gardens also has a shared vehicle available for use by residents, free of charge.

 The costs payable by the resident to enter Ocean Gardens are limited to:

 - The Residence Contract may include a carport for your exclusive use in addition to your exclusive use of your villa or apartment.

 - An administration fee to cover the cost of processing the Residence Contract, preparing statements and completing settlement.